Local Causal Discovery for Statistically Efficient Causal Inference: METHOD

 \subsection{Local Optimal Adjustments Discovery}

 \acf{LOAD} is a sound and complete method to identify the optimal adjustment set for a target pair using only local information. \ac{LOAD} leverages standard local causal discovery methods to collect subgraphs $G_V$ around nodes $V$ identifying the parents, children and siblings of $V$.
-In our implementation we use MB-by-MB \citep{wang2014discovering} extended with caching, as described in \Cref{alg:mb-by-mb}, but LOAD is agnostic to the local causal discovery method.
+In our implementation we use MB-by-MB \citep{wang2014discovering} extended with caching, as described in \Cref{alg:mb-by-mb}, but LOAD is agnostic to the local causal discovery method and we evaluate using an alternative method, CMB \citep{gao2015local} in \Cref{sec:lcd_algorithm}.
 We describe the pseudocode of LOAD in \Cref{alg:load}.

 LOAD starts in Step 1 by determining the causal relation between the two targets by employing \Cref{alg:relate}.
 If a variable is a definite non-ancestor of the other, then its causal effect on the other is trivially identifiable as zero.
 If one of the variables is a possible ancestor of the other, we prove a necessary but not sufficient condition for the causal effect to be identifiable.